-Some, but by no means all, institutional rules provide for the issue of interim or partial awards – see, for example, Article 26.1 of the 2014 LCIA Arbitration Rules and Article 2(v) of the 2017 ICC Arbitration Rules (which defines an ‘award’ as including ‘inter alia, an interim, partial or final award’).
+Some, but by no means all, institutional rules provide for the issue of interim or partial awards – see, for example, Article 26.1 of the 2020 LCIA Arbitration Rules and Article 2(v) of the 2021 ICC Arbitration Rules (which defines an ‘award’ as including ‘inter alia, an interim, partial, final, or additional award’).

 Where neither the law of the seat of the arbitration nor governing institutional rules expressly provide for the issue of interim or partial awards, the parties may agree terms of reference conferring the power to issue such awards.

 As already explained, sometimes the expression ‘interim award’ is used in respect of awards determining some, but not all, of the substantive issues in dispute in an arbitration.
 It is also an expression often used to describe the decision of a tribunal granting interim relief, such as an injunction or other restraining order.
 Such an order is usually not final in that it is only intended to hold the ring pending the determination of the substantive issues in the case.